barkinlove/testserver/README.md

 cmake --target run
 ```

-> note: the client reads only one file and then creates its reversed copy and then
+> note: the client reads one file only and then creates its reversed copy and
 > sends it as the second one.